Follow us on Facebook for the most up to date information on upcoming events and presentations!

 Weekly National Geographic Seeds of Hope Program Activities with 20 Local Youth Leaders will be occurring between August 2019-August 2020.

-American Cetacean Society – LA Chapter will be joining us for an expedition January 13-20, 2019
+American Cetacean Society – LA Chapter joined us for an expedition January 13-20, 2019

-A very special evening and world premier of a song for the whales to benefit Whales of Guerrero will take place in February 2020.
+A very special evening and world premier of a song for the whales to benefit Whales of Guerrero took place in February 2020.

-The first Fiesta de las Ballenas will take place in Barra de Potosí in February 2020.
+The first Fiesta de las Ballenas took place in Barra de Potosí in February 2020.

 - plant 700 germinated mangrove plants